yanun0323/wallet-api/README.md

 Http Status
 ---
 * 200 OK: The request has succeeded
-* 201 Created: The resourse has created
+* 201 Created: The resource has created
 * 400 Bad Request: The request could not be understood by the server
 * 404 Not Found: The requested resource cannot be found
 * 500 Internal Server Error: The server encountered an unexpected condition